 Getting Started

 There are different degrees of dietary limitations, and there are different means of getting there.
 Some people prefer to go "whole hog" and stop eating meat all at once.
 Some people prefer to gradually eliminate different foods as they learn more and so that the shock will not be as great.
 Both methods have created people who eventually return to eating meat as well as people who have become life -long vegetarians or vegans.
+Through the years, my understanding of a veganism has broadened to include the issue of fair trade - how the (human) workers are treated and compensated for their labors.

 Ultimately for me, veganism is about doing what I can to reduce the amount of suffering on the planet.